aojiu/capstone/README.md

 ```
 python helper.py
 ```
-The final results will be stored in folder boolean_clustering_optK
+The final results will be stored in folder combined_pivot_si

 ## Pipeline
 The Pipeline is made of several parts.